Monishgithub123/REGISTRATION-LOGIN-PAGE/README.md

 5.Access the application at http://localhost:8080.

-Usage
+Usage:-
-Register: Navigate to the registration page and fill in the required details.
+1.Register: Navigate to the registration page and fill in the required details.
-Login: Once registered, log in with your credentials.
+2.Login: Once registered, log in with your credentials.
-Access Protected Resources: Certain pages or features may be protected and accessible only to logged-in users.
+3.Access Protected Resources: Certain pages or features may be protected and accessible only to logged-in users.

-Dependencies
+Dependencies:-
-Spring Boot Web
+1.Spring Boot Web
-Spring Boot Data JPA
+2.Spring Boot Data JPA
-MySQL Connector
+3.MySQL Connector
-Thymeleaf (for the frontend)
+4.Thymeleaf (for the frontend)
-Spring security
+5.Spring security

-Contributing
+Contributing:-
 Feel free to contribute to the project by forking and submitting a pull request.
 Bug reports and feature requests are welcome!